kdrag0n/freqbench/README.md

 ## Post-processing

-Several post-processing scripts, all written in Python and many using `matplotlib`, are available:
+Several post-processing scripts, all written in Python and some using `matplotlib`, are available:

 ### Legacy energy model